-Our analysis is based on the final portfolio as of 5 June 2025.
+Our analysis is based on the preliminary portfolio as of 5 May 2025.

-The portfolio is only indicative, as we expect a certain migration during the nine-month revolving period, subject to eligibility, incremental and aggregated portfolio criteria, and also driven by Banco Cetelem's origination strategy.
+The preliminary portfolio is only indicative, as we expect a certain migration during the nine-month revolving period, subject to eligibility, incremental and aggregated portfolio criteria, and also driven by Banco Cetelem's origination strategy.